-In brief, we consider programs to be promising when they are associated with past demonstrated success in improving people's lives - i.e., have a track record, and/or when they are recommended by experts who explicitly seek to compare programs and identify the most promising ones.
+We sought out programs that were associated with past demonstrated success in improving people's lives - i.e., have a track record, and/or were recommended by experts who explicitly seek to compare programs and identify the most promising ones.
+As discussed below, we have placed less weight on the latter criterion over time, due to issues that have emerged with the methodologies used for these comparisons.

 We have a strong preference for programs that have had demonstrable past success in improving lives - a preference we believe is particularly appropriate for individual donors seeking to help people they ultimately know very little about.
 The evidence we consider falls into two categories: